Narasimha271/Katalon.Automation.Tests/README.md

 SpecFlow installed in Visual Studio 2022

-Copy the repository link: https://github.com/Narasimha271/Katalon.Automation.Tests.git Ope Visual Stodio and select Clone a Repository.
+Copy the repository link: https://github.com/Narasimha271/Katalon.Automation.Tests.git Open Visual Studio and select Clone a Repository.
 Select GitHub from Browse a repository section.
 Login to the GitHub and paste the above URL in search box.
 Press Clone and then open the cloned Project and Install any missing nuget packages.